 I can’t help but laugh, suggesting he ask Cody for her number if she agreed.
 Jeff thanks me for my soft-spoken approach, saying again, how much he listens when I speak.

-Those words—again.
+Those words.
 He’d said it all season: “When you speak, Lena, I listen.”
 And it feels good to be heard, to know someone is paying attention.

 Reginald said nothing of the sort.
-With him, it was always, “Alright!
+With him, it was a constant battle to be heard, and his responses were always a deflection: “Alright!
 I heard you,” or “Elena, didn’t I say I’d get to it?”
+The memory still lingers as an ache for a need that was never met.

 This post is part of a fictionalized memoir.
 The emotional experiences and themes are drawn from my life, but all names, identities, timelines, and circumstances have been altered, obscured, or combined to protect privacy — including my own.
 These writings are not meant to diagnose, label, or describe any real person.
 Instead, they illuminate relational patterns that can occur in emotionally imbalanced or narcissistic dynamics.
 Any resemblance to actual individuals is coincidental or intentionally obscured.
 The intention is healing and awareness, not identification.
 These posts are for storytelling purposes only and do not constitute professional advice.